No-one-alone/no-one-alone.github.io/Homework_1/blog.md

 ## Homework 1

 For this first homework, we were responsible for learning a basic working knowledge of the HTML, CSS, and Markdown languages.
 In the course of this, the setting up of a github repository was carrried out as seen in the link below.
 Throughout the homework, we were practicing the use of various essential git commands.
 Furthermore, the site demo links to a set of simple webpages meant to showcase the use of HTML and CSS.
-The styling of the pages was carried out using the common package Bootstap - a CSS and Javascript library good for page layouts - as well as our own mini CSS file.
+The styling of the pages was carried out using the common package Bootstap - a CSS and Javascript library good for page layouts - as well as our own mini CSS file for manual style control.

 ### Homework 1 Links
 1. [Home page](https://no-one-alone.github.io/)